 When field-test items are included on the test forms, the location of the field-test items is not known to the examinees, thus allowing for maximum effort by the examinees.
-All item types-multiple choice, short answer, and extended response-are field-tested as needed for maintaining a suitable pool of items for subsequent test forms.
+All item types are field-tested as needed for maintaining a suitable pool of items for subsequent test forms.
 Performance data from the field-item items are used during test construction for selecting appropriate test items.